wp-plugins/child-theme-configurator/readme.txt

 == Frequently Asked Questions ==

-= Where is the functions.php file? =
+= Where is it in the Admin? =

+The Child Theme Configurator can be found under the "Tools" menu in the WordPress Admin.
+Click "Child Themes" to get started.

+Click the "Help" tab at the top right for a quick reference.

+= Where are the styles?
+The configurator doesn't show anything! =

+All of the styles are loaded dynamically.
+You must start typing in the text boxes to select styles to edit.

+"Base" is the query group that contains styles that are not associated with any particular "At-rule."

+Start by clicking the "Query/Selector" tab and typing "base" in the first box.
+You can then start typing in the second box to retrieve the style selectors to edit.

+= If the parent theme changes (e.g., upgrade), do I have to update the child theme? =

+No. This is the point of using child themes.
+Changes to the parent theme are automatically inherited by the child theme.

+A child theme is not a "copy" of the parent theme.
+It is a special feature of WordPress that let's you override specific styles and functions leaving the rest of the theme intact.
+The only time you need to make changes after an upgrade is if the parent removes or changes style or function names.
+Quality themes should identify any deprecated functions or styles in the upgrade notes so that child theme users can make adjustments accordingly.

+= Where are the .php files? =

 You can add your own functions.php file, and any other files and directories you need for your Child Theme.
 The Child Theme Configurator helps you identify and override selectors in the Parent stylesheet without touching the other files.

-= How Do I change a specific color/font style/background? =
+= How do I change a specific color/font style/background? =

 You can override a specific value globally using the Rule/Value tab.
 See "Rule/Value," below.

-= How Do I add styles that aren't in the Parent Theme? =
+= How do I add styles that aren't in the Parent Theme? =

 You can add queries and selectors using the "New Selector(s)" textarea on the Query/Selector tab.
 See "Query/Selector," below.

-= How Do I remove a style from the Parent Theme? =
+= How do I remove a style from the Parent Theme? =

-You can't really "remove" a style from the Parent.
+You shouldn't really "remove" a style from the Parent.
 You can, however, set the rule to "inherit," "none," or zero (depending on the rule).
 This will negate the Parent value.
 Some experimentation may be necessary.

-= How Do I remove a style from the Child Theme? =
+= How do I remove a style from the Child Theme? =

 Delete the value from the input for the rule you wish to remove.
 The Child Theme Configurator only adds overrides for rules that contain values.

+= How do I set the !important flag? =

+If you are overriding a style from the parent that is flagged as important, the Child Theme Configurator will automatically add the flag to the child stylesheet.
+New styles are added to the end of the query block, so they will take precedence.
+We are discussing adding the ability to set the important flag in the child stylesheet, but for now you'll have to rely on good cascading design.

-= How Do I create cross-browser gradients? =
+= How do I create cross-browser gradients? =

 The Child Theme Configurator uses a standardized syntax for gradients and only supports two-color gradients without intermediate stops.
 The inputs consist of origin (e.g., top, left, 135deg, etc.), start color and end color.
 The browser-specific syntax is generated automatically when you save these values.
 See Caveats, below, for more information.

-= How Do I make my Theme responsive? =
+= How do I make my Theme responsive? =

 This topic is beyond the scope of this document.
 The short answer is to use a responsive Parent Theme.
 Some common characteristics of responsive design are: